asia-hoa/house-rules/rules.md

 ### Key boxes

-No key boxes may be attached to the exterior of the building, except when placed by a realtor and associated with an active real estate sale listing.
+No key boxes may be attached to any exterior portion or public area of the building, except when placed by a realtor and associated with an active real estate sale listing.

 #### Requirements